Flowers for Algernon

 by Daniel Keyes (Published by Harcourt)

-Winner, in
+Winner, Best Novel in 1966

 Charlie Gordon knows that he isn’t very bright.
 At 32, he mops floors in a bakery and earns just enough to get by.
 Three evenings a week, he studies at a center for mentally challenged adults.
 But all of this is about to change for Charlie.
 As part of a daring experiment, doctors are going to perform surgery on Charlie’s brain.
 They hope the operation and special medication will increase his intelligence, just as it has for the laboratory mouse, Algernon.
 Meanwhile, each day Charlie keeps a diary of what is happening to him.
 This is his poignant record of the startling changes in his mind and his life.